Fabric-Development/fabric-wiki/src/hacking-guide.md

 ## Notes

 > [!NOTE]
->   Please note that Fabric is built using GTK version 3; widgets from other versions are incompatible or will require more effort to get to work.
+>   Please note that Fabric is built using GTK version 3; widgets from other versions are either incompatible or will require more effort to get to work.

 > [!TIP]
 > Having knowledge about how GTK and GObject works will greatly enhance your hacking ability while reducing issues along with the way; these are some useful resources to learn more about GTK and GObject.